britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 then Daisy,  Winterbourne, Giovanelli, Madame de Katkoff.</p>

-MRS. COSTELLO.
-(She stops a moment, looking sternly from Miss Durant to Reverdy.)
-Alice Durant, have you forgotten your education?
+MRS. COSTELLO: <i>(She stops a moment, looking sternly from Miss Durant to Reverdy.)</i> Alice Durant, have you forgotten your education?

-MISS DURANT.
-Dear Cousin Louisa, my education made no provision for the Carnival!
+MISS DURANT: Dear Cousin Louisa, my education made no provision for the Carnival!

-REVERDY.
-That’s not in the regular course; it’s one of the extras.
+REVERDY: That’s not in the regular course; it’s one of the extras.

-MISS DURANT.
-I was just coming to your room, to tell you we had come back.
+MISS DURANT: I was just coming to your room, to tell you we had come back.

-MRS. COSTELLO.
-I have passed an hour there, in horrible torture.
+MRS. COSTELLO: I have passed an hour there, in horrible torture.
 I could stand it no longer: I came to see if, for very shame, you hadn’t reappeared.

-MRS. WALKER.
-The Consul and I picked them up, and made them get into our carriage.
+MRS. WALKER: The Consul and I picked them up, and made them get into our carriage.
 So you see it was not for shame!

-REVERDY.
-It wasn’t for ours, at least; it was for yours.
+REVERDY: It wasn’t for ours, at least; it was for yours.

-MRS. COSTELLO, with majesty, to Miss Durant.
-We shall start for America to-morrow.
+MRS. COSTELLO, <i>with majesty, to Miss Durant:</i> We shall start for America to-morrow.

-MISS DURANT.
-I am delighted to hear it.
+MISS DURANT: I am delighted to hear it.
 There, at least, we can walk about.

-MRS. COSTELLO.
-Ah, but you will find no Carnival!
+MRS. COSTELLO: Ah, but you will find no Carnival!

-REVERDY.
-My dear Madam, we shall make our own.
+REVERDY: My dear Madam, we shall make our own.

-MRS. COSTELLO, aside to Miss Durant.
-This time, it’s to be hoped, he has done it?
+MRS. COSTELLO, <i>aside to Miss Durant:</i> This time, it’s to be hoped, he has done it?

-MISS DURANT, blushing and looking down.
-He was on the very point, when Mrs. Walker interrupted.
+MISS DURANT, <i>blushing and looking down:</i> He was on the very point, when Mrs. Walker interrupted.

-MRS. COSTELLO.
-I declare, it’s beyond a joke — to take you back just as I brought you.
+MRS. COSTELLO: I declare, it’s beyond a joke — to take you back just as I brought you.

-MISS DURANT.
-It’s very tiresome; but it’s not my fault.
+MISS DURANT: It’s very tiresome; but it’s not my fault.

-REVERDY, who has been talking to Mrs. Walker
-Miss Alice, shall we try the balcony again ?
+REVERDY, <i>who has been talking to Mrs. Walker:</i> Miss Alice, shall we try the balcony again?

-MRS. COSTELLO.
-It’s past midnight, if you please; time for us all to retire.
+MRS. COSTELLO: It’s past midnight, if you please; time for us all to retire.

-REVERDY.
-That's just what I propose: to retire to the balcony!
+REVERDY: That's just what I propose: to retire to the balcony!

-MISS DURANT, to Mrs. Costello.
-Just occupy Mrs. Walker!
+MISS DURANT, <i>to Mrs. Costello:</i> Just occupy Mrs. Walker!

-REVERDY, to Mrs. Walker.
-Just keep hold of Mrs. Costello!
-(Offers his arm to Miss Durant, and leads her to the balcony.)
+REVERDY, <i>to Mrs. Walker:</i> Just keep hold of Mrs. Costello! <i>(Offers his arm to Miss Durant, and leads her to the balcony.)</i>

-MRS. WALKER, looking after them.
-I must wait till the Consul comes.
+MRS. WALKER, <i>looking after them:</i> I must wait till the Consul comes.
 My dear friend, I hope those young people are engaged.

-MRS. COSTELLO, with asperity.
-They might be, if it hadn’t been for you!
+MRS. COSTELLO, <i>with asperity:</i> They might be, if it hadn’t been for you!

-MRS. WALKER, surprised.
-Pray, how have I prevented?…
+MRS. WALKER, <i>surprised:</i> Pray, how have I prevented?...

-MRS. COSTELLO.
-You interrupted Mr. Reverdy, just now, in the very middle…
+MRS. COSTELLO: You interrupted Mr. Reverdy, just now, in the very middle...

-MRS. WALKER.
-The middle of a declaration?
+MRS. WALKER: The middle of a declaration?
 I thought it was a jig!
-(As the door of the room is flung open.)
-Bless my soul!
+<i>(As the door of the room is flung open.)</i> Bless my soul!
 What’s this?
-(Enter rapidly Winterbourne, carrying Daisy, in a swoon, in his arms, and followed by Giovannelli, who looks both extremely alarmed and extremely indignant.
-At the some moment Madame de Katkoff enters from the opposite side.)
+<i>(Enter rapidly Winterbourne, carrying Daisy, in a swoon, in his arms, and followed
+by Giovannelli, who looks both extremely alarmed and extremely indignant.
+At the some moment Madame de Katkoff enters from the opposite side.)</i>

-MADAME DE KATKOFF, with a cry.
-Ah, it’s all over!
+MADAME DE KATKOFF, <i>with a cry:</i> Ah, it’s all over!
 She is gone!

-WINTERBOURNE.
+WINTERBOURNE: A chair!
 A chair!
-A chair!
 Heaven forgive us, she is dying!
-(Giovanelli has quickly pushed forward a large arm-chair, in which Winterbourne places Daisy with great tenderness.
+<i>(Giovanelli has quickly pushed forward a large arm-chair, in which Winterbourne
+places Daisy with great tenderness.
 She lies there motionless and unconscious.
 The others gather round.
-Miss Durant and Reverdy come in from the balcony.)
+Miss Durant and Reverdy come in from the balcony.)</i>

-MRS. COSTELLO, seeing the two last.
-Ah, they’re interrupted again!
+MRS. COSTELLO, <i>seeing the two last:</i> Ah, they’re interrupted again!

-MRS. WALKER.
-This time, she’s really drowned!
+MRS. WALKER: This time, she’s really drowned!

-GIOVANELLI, much agitated, but smiling to Mrs. Costello and Mrs. Walker.
-It will pass in a moment.
+GIOVANELLI, <i>much agitated, but smiling to Mrs. Costello and Mrs. Walker:</i> It will pass in a moment.
 It is only the effect of the crowd — the pressure of the mob!

-WINTERBOURNE, beside Daisy, with passionate tenderness.
-It will pass — because she’s passing!
+WINTERBOURNE, <i>beside Daisy, with passionate tenderness:</i> It will pass — because she’s passing!
 Dead - dead - in my arms!

-MRS. COSTELLO, harshly.
-A pretty place for her to be!
+MRS. COSTELLO, <i>harshly:</i> A pretty place for her to be!
 She’ll come to life again: they don’t die like that.

-MRS. WALKER, indignant, to Giovanelli.
-The pressure of the mob?
+MRS. WALKER, <i>indignant, to Giovanelli:</i> The pressure of the mob?
 A proper pressure — for a little Flower!

-GIOVANELLI, bewildered and apologetic.
-She was so lovely that they all made way; but just near the hotel we encountered one of those enormous cars, laden with musicians and maskers.
+GIOVANELLI, <i>bewildered and apologetic:</i> She was so lovely that they all made way; but just near the hotel we encountered one of those enormous cars, laden with musicians and maskers.
 The crowd was driven back, and we were hustled and smothered.
 She gave a little cry, and before I knew it she had fainted.
 The next moment this gentleman — by I know not what warrant - had taken her in his arms.

-WINTERBOURNE.
-By the warrant of being her countryman!
+WINTERBOURNE: By the warrant of being her countryman!
 Instead of entertaining those ladies, you had better go for a doctor.

-GIOVANELLI.
-They have sent from the hotel.
+GIOVANELLI: They have sent from the hotel.
 Half a dozen messengers started.

-REVERDY.
-Half a dozen is no one at all!
+REVERDY: Half a dozen is no one at all!
 I will go and bring one myself — in five minutes.

-MISS DURANT.
-Go, go, my dear!
-I give you leave.
-(Reverdy hurries out.)
+MISS DURANT: Go, go, my dear!
+I give you leave. <i>(Reverdy hurries out.)</i>

-MRS. COSTELLO, to Miss Durant.
-“My dear, my dear”?
+MRS. COSTELLO, <i>to Miss Durant:</i> “My dear, my dear”?
 Has he done it, then?

-MISS DURANT.
-Oh yes, we just managed it.
-(Looking at Daisy.)
-Poor little thing!
+MISS DURANT: Oh yes, we just managed it. <i>(Looking at Daisy.)</i> Poor little thing!

-MRS. COSTELLO.
-Ah, she hasn’t a husband!
+MRS. COSTELLO: Ah, she hasn’t a husband!

-WINTERBOURNE, angry, desperate, to the others.
-Can’t you do something?
+WINTERBOURNE, <i>angry, desperate, to the others:</i> Can’t you do something?
 Can’t you speak to her? - can’t you help her?

-MRS. WALKER
-I will do anything in the world!
-I will go for the Consul.
-(She hurries away on the right.)
+MRS. WALKER: I will do anything in the world!
+I will go for the Consul. <i>(She hurries away on the right.)</i>

-MRS. COSTELLO.
-I have something in my room - a precious elixir, that I use for my headaches.
-(To Miss Durant.)
-But I’ll not leave you!
+MRS. COSTELLO: I have something in my room - a precious elixir, that I use for my headaches. <i>(To Miss Durant.)</i> But I’ll not leave you!

-MISS DURANT.
-Not even now?
+MISS DURANT: Not even now?

-MRS. COSTELLO.
-Not till you are married!
-(They depart on the left.)
+MRS. COSTELLO: Not till you are married! <i>(They depart on the left.)</i>

-WINTERBOURNE, holding Daisy’s hands and looking into her face.
-Daisy! - Daisy! - Daisy!
+WINTERBOURNE, <i>holding Daisy’s hands and looking into her face:</i> Daisy! - Daisy! - Daisy!

-MADAME DE KATKOFF, who all this time has been kneeling on the other side of her, her face buried on the arm of the chair, in the attitude of a per- son weeping.

-If she can hear that, my friend, she’s saved!
-(To Daisy, appealing.)
-My child, my child, we have wronged you, but we love you!
+MADAME DE KATKOFF, <i>who all this time has been kneeling on the other side of her, her face buried on the arm of the chair, in the attitude of a person weeping:</i> If she can hear that, my friend, she’s saved! <i>(To Daisy, appealing.)</i> My child, my child, we have wronged you, but we love you!

-WINTERBOURNE, in the same manner.
-Daisy, my dearest, my darling!
+WINTERBOURNE, <i>in the same manner:</i> Daisy, my dearest, my darling!
 Wake a moment, if only to forgive me!

-MADAME DE KATKOFF.
-She moves a little!
-(Aside, rising to her feet.)
-He never spoke so to me!
+MADAME DE KATKOFF: She moves a little! <i>(Aside, rising to her feet.)</i> He never spoke so to me!

-GIOVANELLI, a little apart, looking round him.
-Where is he, where is he — that ruffian Eugenio?
+GIOVANELLI, <i>a little apart, looking round him:</i> Where is he, where is he — that ruffian Eugenio?

-WINTERBOURNE.
-In the name of pity, has no one gone for her mother?
-(To Giovanelli.)
-Don’t stand there, sir!
+WINTERBOURNE: In the name of pity, has no one gone for her mother? <i>(To Giovanelli.)</i> Don’t stand there, sir!
 Go for her mother!

-GIOVANELLI, angrily.
-Give your commands to some one else!
+GIOVANELLI, <i>angrily:</i> Give your commands to some one else!
 It is not for me to do your errands.

-MADAME DE KATKOFF, going to him pleadingly.
-Haven’t you common compassion?
+MADAME DE KATKOFF, <i>going to him pleadingly:</i> Haven’t you common compassion?
 Do you want to see the child die?

-GIOVANELLI, folding his arms.
-I would rather see her die than live to be his!
+GIOVANELLI, <i>folding his arms:</i> I would rather see her die than live to be his!

-WINTERBOURNE.
-There is little hope of her being mine.
-I have insulted
-- I have defamed — her innocence!
+WINTERBOURNE: There is little hope of her being mine.
+I have insulted - I have defamed — her innocence!

-GIOVANELLI.
-Ay, speak of her innocence!
+GIOVANELLI: Ay, speak of her innocence!
 Her innocence was divine!

-DAISY, stirring and murmuring.
+DAISY, <i>stirring and murmuring:</i> Mother!
 Mother!
-Mother!

-WINTERBOURNE.
-She lives, she lives, and she shall choose between us!
+WINTERBOURNE: She lives, she lives, and she shall choose between us!

-GIOVANELLI.
-Ah, when I hear her voice, I obey!
-(Exit.)
+GIOVANELLI: Ah, when I hear her voice, I obey! <i>(Exit.)</i>

-DAISY, slowly opening her eyes.
-Where am I?
+DAISY, <i>slowly opening her eyes:</i> Where am I?
 Where have I been?

-MADAME DE KATKOFF.
+MADAME DE KATKOFF: She’s saved!
 She’s saved!
-She’s saved!

-WINTERBOURNE.
-You are with me, little Daisy.
+WINTERBOURNE: You are with me, little Daisy.
 With me forever!

-MADAME DE KATKOFF.
-Ah, decidedly I had better leave you!
-(Goes out to the balcony.)
+MADAME DE KATKOFF: Ah, decidedly I had better leave you! <i>(Goes out to the balcony.)</i>

-DAISY, looking at Winterbourne.
+DAISY, <i>looking at Winterbourne:</i> With you?
 With you?
-With you?
 What has happened?

-WINTERBOURNE, still on his knees beside her.
-Something very blessed.
+WINTERBOURNE, <i>still on his knees beside her:</i> Something very blessed.
 I understand you — I love you!

-DAISY, gazing at him a moment.
-Oh, I'm very happy!
-(Sinks back again, closing her eyes.)
+DAISY, <i>gazing at him a moment:</i> Oh, I'm very happy! <i>(Sinks back again, closing her eyes.)</i>

-WINTERBOURNE.
-We shall be happy together when you have told me you forgive me.
+WINTERBOURNE: We shall be happy together when you have told me you forgive me.
 Let me hear you say it — only three words!
-(He waits.
-Sho remains silent.)
-Ah, she sinks away again!
+<i>(He waits.
+Sho remains silent.)</i> Ah, she sinks away again!
 Daisy, won't you live - won't you live for me?

-DAISY, murmuring.
-It was all for you - it was all for you!
+DAISY, <i>murmuring:</i> It was all for you - it was all for you!

-WINTERBOURNE, burying his head in her lap.
+WINTERBOURNE, <i>burying his head in her lap:</i> Vile idiot!
-Vile idiot!
 Impenetrable fool!

-DAISY, with her eyes still closed.
-I shall be better — but you mustn't leave me.
+DAISY, <i>with her eyes still closed:</i> I shall be better — but you mustn't leave me.

-WINTERBOURNE.
-Never again, Daisy — never again!
-(At this moment Eugenio strides into the room by the door opposite to the one through which Giovanelli has gone out.)
+WINTERBOURNE: Never again, Daisy — never again! <i>(At this moment Eugenio strides into the room by the door opposite to the one through which Giovanelli has gone out.)</i>

 SCENE NINTH.
 WINTERBOURNE, DAISY, EUGENIO, MADAME DE KAT-